webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Whip.md

 ---
 aliases:
-- "Whip"
+  - Whip
 tags:
   - Compendium/CSRD/en/Equipment
   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/2-Gp
   - Equipment/Weapon/Light
+title: Whip
+collection: Equipment
+kind: Compendium
 ---
 ## Whip

 >A leather cord with a handle, used more for tricks and inflicting punishments than for deadly combat.